PPE is equipment a keyworker wears to protect themselves, and those they care for. This can include masks, aprons, gloves, and eyewear.

 In the light of this information providers should review their additional PPE requirements, and continue to order through their usual procurement routes.

-A weekend emergency collection service is no longer available.
+As previously advised, weekend emergency collection service is no longer available.
+Deliveries will also not take place on bank holiday Monday.

 If you usually order your stock via your commissioner, please continue to do so.
 Otherwise, the Mutual Aid Hub continues to offer a service from Monday to Friday and can be contacted by emailing firstname.lastname@example.org